superdev3/MiniProjects/README.md

 ## File Sorter

 **How to use:**
 > The file sorter can moved to a directory that you want to sort.
-Then run the file and wait for it to confirm that it has completed sorting.
+Then run the file and wait for a confirmation that it has completed sorting.
 Enter a sentence into the prompt and it will Display in Green the correct words and the incorrect/unknown words.
-To end the program please press the `x` in the top right corner of the window.
+To end the program please press the `x` in the window's top right corner.

 **How does it work?**
 > After it has been moved to the directory that needs to be sorted, it loops through all the files in the directory and adds them to the res array.
 Then it loops through the array and renames every file to a format based on their index in the array.